Michelle Henry

 Michelle A. Henry (c.
 1969) is an American prosecutor who served as the attorney general of Pennsylvania from 2023 to 2025.
-She was appointed to the role by Governor Josh Shapiro to replace himself in the role.
+She was appointed by Governor Josh Shapiro to replace himself in the role.
 She previously served under Shapiro as first deputy attorney general.
 Henry formerly served as the district attorney of Bucks County, Pennsylvania from 2008 to 2010.
-She declined to run for election to a full term in the attorney general's office in the 2024 election.
-Shapiro subsequently appointed Henry to become Pennsylvania Inspector General in 2025.
+She declined to run for election to a full term in the attorney general's office in the 2024 election and was subsequently appointed Pennsylvania Inspector General in 2025.

 Early life

 Henry is a native of Greensburg, Pennsylvania, graduated from Greensburg-Salem High School, and interned with the Westmoreland County district attorney.
 She majored in communication arts with a focus on public speaking at Allegheny College and earned an undergraduate degree in 1992.
 Henry obtained her J.D. degree in 1994 from Widener University Commonwealth Law School.
 After graduating from Widener, Henry clerked for a judge in Lancaster County for a year and then began working for the Bucks County district attorney's office in 1996.